tillitis/tkey-ssh-agent/README.md

-# Tillitis Key 1 Apps
+# Tillitis TKey Apps

-This repository contains applications to run on the Tillitis Key 1.
+This repository contains applications to run on the TKey.

 Current list of apps:
 - The Ed25519 signerapp.
 Used as root of trust and SSH authentication